-Hotel El Ganzo‘s claim to fame is its elaborate rooftop digs that draw shutter-happy visitors from around the world.
+Hotel El Ganzo‘s claim to fame is its elaborate rooftop digs that draw shutter-happy visitors from all over the world.

-Sporting incredible views of the Sea of Cortéz, the bar and restaurant at Baja’s premier boutique hotel serve up jewel-toned cocktails and elegantly plated local cuisine for guests and a rotating cast of international celebrity musicians and artists.
-If you plan to visit, be sure to come for a Saturday night when they host an all-night dance party wrapped in its world-renowned infinity pool that wraps around the roof on two sides.
+Sporting incredible views of the Sea of Cortéz, the bar and restaurant at Baja’s premier boutique hotel serve up jewel-toned cocktails, elegantly plated local cuisine for guests, and a rotating cast of international celebrity musicians and artists.
+If you plan to visit, be sure to go for a Saturday night when they host an all-night dance party wrapped in its world-renowned infinity pool that wraps around the roof on two sides.